JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 By using raster for primary visibility, I maintain the option for people to use low-resolution proxy meshes in the raytracing scene, while still getting high quality meshes and textures in the primary view.
 The raster meshes can be full resolution with all their geometric detail, while the raytracing acceleration structure contains simplified versions that are cheaper to trace against.

-Rasterization also works better with other features like [Virtual Geometry](https://jms55.github.io/tags/virtual-geometry).
+Rasterization also works better with other Bevy features like [Virtual Geometry](https://jms55.github.io/tags/virtual-geometry).

 #### Attachments